valikos/argon2/README.md

 *Argon2::Password.create no longer accepts custom salts.*

-You should not be providing your own salt to the Argon2 algorithm (it does it for you).
+You should not be providing your own salt to the Argon2 algorithm (this library does it for you).
 Previously you could pass an option of `salt_do_not_supply`, which has been removed in `sorcery-argon2 - v1.0.0`.

 ### The errors have been restructured